AndreyKovalevskiy/BulbaTalks/docs/CONTRIBUTING.md

 **Recommendation for creating commits**

 1. Try to avoid using `git add .`.
 Instead, try to get into the habit of checking which files are actually changed (for example, using `git status`), and then add files to your commits explicitly: `git add {file1} {file2}`.
-1. When you work on local machine and you’ve created a commit already, but then you do more work that should logically be included in that same commit, you can simply add new work to the previous commit with `git commit --amend`.
-Cannot be used if the commit was sent to a remote server.
+1. When you work on the local machine and you’ve created a commit already, but then you do more work that should logically be included in that same commit, you can simply add new work to the previous commit with `git commit --amend`.
+This command cannot be used if the commit was sent to a remote server.

 ## Work with versions